I Evaluated G2's 5 Best Anti-Money Laundering Software

 G2 reviewers also appreciated how user-friendly the platform is, saying there's a perfect balance between advanced technology and intuitive design.
 They highlight how quick and seamless the selfie verification process is for end users and how straightforward navigation is.
 The detailed audit logs also receive frequent praise for being invaluable during compliance checks and dispute resolution.

-But a few areas pop up as needing improvement.
-Users point out that bulk verification capabilities are limited, which can slow things down when working with large datasets.
-Others mention that while notification settings are helpful, more granular control, especially for different user roles or risk categories, would make a noticeable difference.
+That said, there are a few areas where users see room for improvement.
+Some note that bulk verification capabilities are limited, which can slow progress when handling large datasets.
+Others mention that while notification settings are helpful, having more granular control — especially across different user roles or risk levels — would make the platform even stronger.

 What I like about iDenfy: